Trigeminal Neuralgia Overview

 Trigeminal Neuralgia Treatments

-A trigeminal nerve block is a safe and relatively noninvasive method of treating trigeminal neuralgia pain.
+A trigeminal nerve block is a relatively safe and relatively noninvasive method of trying to treat trigeminal neuralgia pain, though the effectiveness of the procedure varies significantly from patient to patient with trigeminal neuralgia.

 How common is trigeminal neuralgia?